Movement Mortgage logo

 Frequently Asked Questions

-Doctor's Verdict on Movement Mortgage
+Research Note on Movement Mortgage

 Movement Mortgage is best suited for homebuyers and refinancers who value speed, transparency, and local service from a lender with national resources.
-The main caveat is that stated processing speed guarantees explicitly disclaim delays from extenuating circumstances, and the company does not transparently publish rates, fees, or credit requirements on their website, requiring direct contact with loan officers for pricing.
+The main caveat is that stated processing speed stated terms explicitly disclaim delays from extenuating circumstances, and the company does not transparently publish rates, fees, or credit requirements on their website, requiring direct contact with loan officers for pricing.

 • Homebuyers and refinancers who prioritize speed and simplicity in the mortgage process